 - Decide on a price.
 The easiest way to set the price of your book is to compare it with other listings.
 Beginner sellers often sell their books at a lower price so customers purchase theirs over other sellers’ copies.

-- Enter book condition.
+- Enter the book condition.
 If you’re selling a new book, you can do this portion quickly by just picking paperback or hardcover.
 But if your book is used, you have to describe the condition of your item (“Like New,” “Very Good,” “Good,” or “Acceptable”).
+Consult Amazon’s Marketplace Items Condition Guidelines to make sure you’re describing the condition of the book accurately.
 Books with missing pages, ripped covers, or erased text fall under “Unacceptable” condition and cannot be sold on Amazon.

 - Select the shipping method.
 If you chose the fulfilled-by-merchant (FBM) approach, you’ll decide everything about shipping and handling.